comrob/gsoa/README.md

 All the sources should be compiled into the build directory using cmake by calling ./install-cmake_build.sh which creates two binaries in build directory:
 * tgsoa-etsp
 * tgsoa-ctsp

 that have accompanied configurations files tgsoa-etsp.cfg and tgsoa-cetsp.cfg.
 Note all the parameters can be specified also from the command line arguments.
+The graphical output can be disable by --gui none argument.